 They will target almost any vegetation that is wet or moist.
-The damage they leave behind are obvious holes in plant leaves and flowers including succulent plants and plants that grow low to the ground.
+The damage they leave behind are holes in plant leaves and flowers including succulent plants and plants that grow low to the ground.

-Due to the fact that snail and slug damage can resemble damage done by insects such as caterpillars and grasshoppers there is one telltale sign — the slime trails that snails and slugs leave behind.
+Due to the fact that snail and slug damage can resemble damage done by insects such as caterpillars and grasshoppers, there is one telltale sign — the slime trails that snails and slugs leave behind.
 The slime trails are silvery, reflective lines left behind on the plant leaves and the outer surface of pots.

-The reason why you may not see them much at all during the day is because snails and slugs are mostly nocturnal but can be spotted on extremely cloudy and wet days.
+The reason why you may not see them much at all during the day is snails and slugs are mostly nocturnal but can be spotted on extremely cloudy and wet days.

-Great for raised gardens and potted plants!
+This is great for raised gardens and potted plants!
 Just smear petroleum jelly around the edges of the pots or raised garden beds.
 Snails and slugs simply will not cross the path of the petroleum jelly.

 Some gardeners add cayenne pepper, salt, or ginger powder for extra measure!

-Crushed or Broken Eggshells
+2. Crushed or Broken Eggshells

-Even though there has been evidence of snails and slugs crossing over paths with sharp like edges to get to their dinner, some gardeners swear by this method!
+Even though there has been evidence of snails and slugs crossing over paths with sharp edges to get to their dinner, some gardeners swear by this method!